Privacy-Preserving Cram\'er-Rao Lower Bound: Main Results

-\begin{remark} When the privacy constraint level $S$ is positive definite, the identification criterion in \cref{thm:identifiable} is equivalent to the condition that $H^T H$ is invertible, which is exactly the identification criterion without considering privacy.
-Furthermore, according to \cref{thm:identifiable}, for certain measurement matrices \( H \), the identifiability criterion can hold even when $S$ is not invertible.
-This is because when a row vector in \( H \) can be spanned by other row vectors, even if the corresponding component of measurement \( y \) is subject to perfect privacy constraint and therefore not transmitted at all, the information from that component can still be compensated through other components. \end{remark}
+\begin{rem} When the privacy level $S$ is positive definite, the identification criterion in Theorem \ref{thm:identifiable} is equivalent to the condition that $H^{\top} H$ is invertible, which is exactly the identification criterion without considering privacy.
+Furthermore, according to Theorem \ref{thm:identifiable}, for certain measurement matrices \( H \), the identifiability criterion can hold even when $S$ is not invertible.
+This is because when a row vector in \( H \) can be spanned by other row vectors, even if the corresponding component of measurement \( y \) is subject to perfect privacy constraint and therefore not transmitted at all, the information from that component can still be compensated through other components. \end{rem}